 5. Companion Planting

-When it comes to growing pumpkins, having the right companions can make all the difference.
-Companion planting is a technique that involves carefully pairing specific plants in order to support one another and boost yields.
+Companion planting is a technique that involves growing specific plants together around the garden in order to support one another and boost yields.

 When used with pumpkins, this technique can help to improve pollination, deter pests, retain moisture in the soil, and reduce competition for nutrients.